Sunday 1st September 2019

 - Merchandise tent.
 Collect your pre-ordered t-shirt or hoody from here.

-- Amped, back onsite again this year to help with those last minute bike repairs.
+- Amped, back onsite again this year to help with those last minute bike repair.

 There are toilets available at the event village.